Skip to content

 Reference templates

-The repository ships templates for the three most common production environments:
+The repository ships templates for the four most common production environments:

 • examples/systemd/ - a hardened unit file for systemd-managed servers.

-• examples/docker/ — a multi-stage Dockerfile and docker-compose.yml.
+• examples/docker/ - a multi-stage Dockerfile (see its README for the docker run flags).

 • examples/k8s/ - a Deployment + Service + ConfigMap manifest set.